Recent Storm Damage Posts

 Contents coverage includes:

-- Portable items such as; window air conditioners, microwaves and dishwashers; and
+- Portable items such as window air conditioners, microwaves, and dishwashers

 Policy prices will differ based upon deductible, the extent of coverages, flood risk, year of building construction, and other factors.
 The flood insurance market is evolving.
 Private insurance companies are beginning to offer flood insurance policies now.
 Speak with your insurance agent to see if you could benefit from purchasing a private flood insurance policy.

-How do I purchase a flood insurance policy?
+How do you purchase a flood insurance policy?

 If you do not have a flood insurance policy and your home or business has been damaged due to flooding, then you will be financially responsible for necessary repairs and restoration services.
 Only if a flooding incident has been declared a national disaster by the president will FEMA assistance become available.
 This assistance is usually in the form of a grant or low-interest disaster loan that you are required to repay.

-The recovery process following flooding disasters is long and emotional.
-SERVPRO of Greater Covington and Mandeville understands the stress and worry you will feel after your home has incurred damages.
+The recovery process following flooding disasters is long and can be stressful.
+SERVPRO of Greater Covington and Mandeville understands the worry you will feel after your home has incurred damages.
 As your neighbors and your friends, we offer our expertise, guidance, and 24-hour emergency restoration services for those in need of disaster recovery.
 For questions or to receive assistance please contact our office by dialing 985-871-5375.